 The Barnett Formula has the same impact across many of Scotland’s most important spending areas but let’s finish by considering the real-world impact to Scotland’s Health spending by illustrating what that missing £343 million of budget increases denied to Scotland’s NHS across the five years would pay for.

 If Scotland were to have received the full 3.4% increase (as in England) then looking at the average of the salary ranges (published in April 2019) for medical staff the Scottish NHS would have been able to hire: 388

 - 972 new GPs in 2018/9

 - 3,756 new Health Care Assistants in 2019/20

 - 750 additional Consultant Doctors in 2020/21

 - 1,447 Nurse Consultants in 2021/22

 - 1,030 Consultant Paramedics in 2022/23

-In stark terms and only looking at one of many devolved expenditure areas, the Barnett Formula will withhold from Scotland, over the five years covered by the spending review, enough money to have hired approximately 7,955 additional NHS medical professionals.
+In stark terms, the Barnett Formula, if COVID-19 hadn’t happened, would have withheld from Scotland enough money to have hired approximately 7,955 additional NHS medical professionals, over the five years covered by the spending review.
 That is not a bonus – it’s a smoke and mirrors mechanism that aims to reduce the Scottish Government’s spending power in real terms.